You always pay your bills on time and never miss any payments. However, lenders and credit card companies are rejecting you. What is going on?

 Why Are Lenders Afraid of Your Credit Report?

 Part of the risk rating process for lenders is to check your credit report because it tells them a lot about your spending history and ability to manage finances.
-If they see something they don’t like on your credit report, you’ll be rejected or accepted with unfavourable conditions.
+If they see something they don’t like on your credit report, lenders will do one of two things:

 Short Sale on your House

-A short sale is defined as a real estate sale where the net proceeds are smaller than the debts, such as your mortgage, against the property.
+A short sale is when you sell your property at a loss compare to the outstanding debt on the asset.
+The net proceeds are smaller than the debts, such as your mortgage, against the property.
 In the instance of a short sale, the lenders responsible for collecting the debt tied to the real estate accept less money than the actual amount owed to enable the sale to occur.

 Even though short sales impact your credit report, it may be your best option to get out of a bad investment.
 If you are in the midst of a short sale, be sure that you’re aware of the consequences and discuss how the short sale will appear on your credit report with the lender.

-If you have applied for many loans, credit cards, and other new accounts in a short period of time, lenders will consider your financial state to be shaky since you’ve been asking other lenders for a lot of money.
+If there are a lot of personal loan applications, request for credit cards, and other new accounts in a short period of time, lenders will consider your financial state to be shaky since you’ve been asking other lenders for a lot of money.
 Keep in mind that opening an account every now and then is perfectly normal.

 Credit Card Cash Advances